-The styles of guest houses range from budget to boutique to bed and breakfast inns and more.
-The amenities, service and luxury vary from that of resorts but guests have access to similar types of activities that resorts offer.
-Opportunities for excursions to nearby islands and sandbanks, watersports, snorkeling and diving are available.
-Most of the islands with guest houses also have watersports and diving centers.
+The styles of guesthouses range from budget to boutique to bed and breakfast inns and more.
+The amenities, service and luxury vary from that of resorts, but guests have access to similar types of activities that resorts offer.
+Opportunities for excursions to nearby islands and sandbanks, watersports, snorkeling, and diving are available.
+Most islands with guesthouses also have watersports and diving centers.